Sustainability: Thermal Mass

 Basic Operating Principle

 For many building types including commercial buildings and dwellings, a more sustainable solution to combat the risk of overheating is to utilise high thermal mass elements together with night cooling.
 This approach, also known as fabric energy storage (FES), typically focuses on the building’s thermal mass optimised by using fair faced blockwork as well as exposed concrete floor slabs.
 The walls and floors absorb heat, helping to reduce overheating and ensuring a more stable internal temperature.
-Night time cooling purges the stored heat from the walls and the slabs, preparing it for the next cycle.
+Night-time cooling purges the stored heat from the walls and the slabs, preparing it for the next cycle.

-A number of publications are recommended which provide authoritative information on the benefits of incorporating thermal mass into a structure:
+Several publications are recommended which provide authoritative information on the benefits of incorporating thermal mass into a structure:

 - Thermal Mass – A Concrete Solution for the Changing Climate.
 Reference TCC / 0505. www.concretecentre.com

 - Thermal Mass for Housing – Concrete Solutions for the Changing Climate.
 Reference TCC / 0405. www.concretecentre.com